 - 1 tablespoon (14g) unsalted butter

 - Make the banana muffins: In a large bowl (or a stand mixer fitted with a paddle attachment), beat together the mashed bananas and light brown sugar until well combined.
-Add in the vegetable oil, egg, and lemon juice, scraping the mixture well afterward.
+Add in the vegetable oil, egg, and lemon juice, scraping the mixture well after each addition.
 In a separate bowl, whisk together the all-purpose flour, baking soda, baking powder, and salt.
 Then, add the dry ingredients into the banana mixture and mix until just combined.

 - Make the crumb topping: In a small bowl, whisk together the light brown sugar, all-purpose flour, and ground cinnamon.
-Add in the unsalted butter, and use your fingers to flake the butter until the mixture resembles coarse sand.
+Add in the unsalted butter and use your fingers to flake the butter until the mixture resembles coarse sand.

-- Bake the muffins in the preheated oven for 18-20 minutes, or until they're golden brown and a toothpick inserted in the middle comes of one out clean.
+- Bake the muffins in the preheated oven for 18-20 minutes, or until they're golden brown and a toothpick inserted in the middle of one comes out clean.
 Let the muffins cool in the pan for 5 minutes, then transfer them to a wire rack to cool completely before serving.